jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-Organizing the data by this »same things mentioned«-method would help us to find data concerned with a specific thing or assessment: If we want see everything that concerned furniture we can go through the data in the »furniture« group; If we would like to know what people liked we could look it up in a group titled »good«.
+Organizing the data by this »same things mentioned«-method would help us  find data concerned with a specific thing or assessment: If we want see everything that concerned furniture we can go through the data in the »furniture« group; If we would like to know what people liked we could look it up in a group titled »good«.

 However, the themes have no meaning on its own when organizing using the »same things mentioned«-method.
-You still need to go through the data points to find out what people did with their furniture and what they think of as »good«.
+Additionally if it was already clear before the research that furniture was connected to DIY work, then summarising to say "there is furniture" doesn't tell us anything new.
+Therefore, you still need to go through the data points to find out what people did with their furniture and what they think of as »good«.
 The themes are just labels for the content.

 Imagine we would not create the themes by looking for same things being mentioned but by the insights we drew from the data in the group by focusing on the meaning of activities, problems and goals for the participants.